20 Best Fruits For Muscle Gain (Ultimate Guide)

 Mango for muscle gain

-Mango is a fruit that is very high in vitamin C, and this helps boost immunity and collagen synthesis.
-Additionally, mango leaves, along with quercetin, help decrease muscle damage and improve recovery.
+Mango is a very high vitamin C fruit, which helps boost immunity and collagen synthesis.

 • When to eat: pre or post-workout